Symmetries and singular behaviors with Bohmian trajectories: Introduction

 ~

-Therefore, we find that the so-called Bohmian trajectories can be understood either as hidden variables, providing us with an alternative perspective of the quantum realm \cite{bohm-bk:1980,bohm-hiley-bk,cushing-bk:1994,cushing-bk:1996,holland-bk,duerr-bk:2013,bricmont-bk,norsen-bk}, or as a methodological tool, worth applying to a wide variety of physical problems to get new insights \cite{wyatt-bk,sanz-bk-1,sanz-bk-2,benseny:PanStanford:2012,benseny:EPJD:2014}, which can have either a quantum mechanical nature, or necessarily not.
+Following the above discussion, we can thus understand the so-called Bohmian trajectories either as hidden variables, providing us with an alternative perspective of quantum systems \cite{bohm-bk:1980,bohm-hiley-bk,cushing-bk:1994,cushing-bk:1996,holland-bk,duerr-bk:2013,bricmont-bk,norsen-bk}, or, alternatively, as a methodological tool, worth applying to a wide variety of physical problems to get new insights \cite{wyatt-bk,sanz-bk-1,sanz-bk-2,benseny:PanStanford:2012,benseny:EPJD:2014}, which may have either a quantum mechanical nature, or necessarily not.
 Here, we are going to focus on the second point of view, trying to settle in simple terms what a Bohmian trajectory is \cite{sanz:JPhysConfSer:2012,sanz:JPhysConfSer:2014} and what it can be good for \cite{sanz:FrontPhys:2019}, leaving aside expendable ontological connotations.
 This will also serve us to show how this quantum trajectory-based methodology can be extrapolated to other non-quantum contexts, which keep a certain resemblance at a formal level.

 ~